Interactive Theatre Play

 Result

-Working on In Real Life taught me how to adapt game design principles to a high-stakes, live environment where there is no "undo" button.
+Working on In Real Life taught me how to adapt my game development principles to a high stakes, live environment where there is no "undo" button.

 • Agile Problem Solving: The fast-paced nature of theatre reinforced my ability to prototype "fast and dirty" to prove a concept, then refine it into a stable, production-ready system.